maurock/DeepSDF/README.md

 - [License](#license)

 # Installation (Mac and Linux)
-These installation instructions are tested for macOS (M1) and Linux.
+These installation instructions are tested for macOS (M1) and Linux (GPU).
 ```
 conda create -n deepsdf python=3.10
 conda activate deepsdf